joelpurra/uvcc/README.md

 ### Configuration file format

 Configuration files for `uvcc` are in JSON format.
-If you configure the same webcam each time, it is convenient to put `vendor` and `product` in the configuration file.
+If you configure the same camera each time, it is convenient to put `vendor` and `product` in the configuration file.

 ```json
 {